Who We Are

 Linda lives in Herndon and enjoys her book clubs, water aerobics, traveling, and volunteering.

 Originally from Detroit Michigan, Holly is a graduate of The University of Michigan Nursing program.
-She holds her BSN degree and is a licensed registered nurse in Virginia.
-Her nursing experience is both in and outside of the hospital setting From CCU and PACU to nutrition and wellness teaching .
+She holds her BSN degree and is a licensed registered nurse in Virginia and she is a Certified Dementia Care Specialist (CDCS).
+Holly's nursing experience is both in and outside of the hospital setting From CCU and PACU to nutrition and wellness teaching .
 While volunteering with the less fortunate in her community, and caring for her own elderly parents, she realized her passion for advocating for those in need.
 This passion has led her to Aging Life Care™ Management.
 Holly believes each client deserves to live well as long as they live.
 Dignity and respect are at the core of her values for every individual.
 Holly has lived in Northern Virginia for the past 27 years with her husband and 4 children.

 Gloria has a Bachelor of Science in Nursing (BSN) and has worked as a Registered Nurse (RN) for over 35 years.
-Her vast experience includes hospital nursing, assisted living, jails, home health and community mental health.
+She is a Certified Dementia Care Specialist (CDCS).
+Gloria's vast experience includes hospital nursing, assisted living, jails, home health and community mental health.
 Gloria believes that healthcare is a right, not a privilege and that families can benefit from self-advocacy education in relation to their beliefs.
 Gloria has firsthand family experience in providing end-of-life care for several family members.
 During these sensitive times, she learned the importance of open and honest family discussions, informed decision-making, and advance directives.
 She recognizes the difficulty in addressing these issues and feels privileged to provide education, care management and guidance to others embarking on the caregiving journey.
 Gloria is a native of Northern Virginia.

 Statement of Goals